An adventurer and storyteller at heart, Annette Blair has

 Colorado Awards of Excellence, Write Touch Readers' Choice

-IN MALICE her 5th Vintage Magic Mystery, was her first NEW YORK
+in Malice her 5th Vintage Magic Mystery, became her first NY

-E-books include The Rogues Club & The Knave of Hearts Series,
+Her E-books include The Rogues Club & Scoundrels Series,

-comprising eight Regency Historicals.
+four full Regency Historicals each.
 Her Sexy Amish Historical

 a list of Annette's present, past, and future releases, click: